FJD-CEPH/aCNViewer/README.md

 * `AFFY_LIB_DIR`: Affymetrix library file downloadable from [Affymetrix website](http://www.affymetrix.com/support/technical/byproduct.affx?cat=dnaarrays)
 * `GW6_DIR` is optional and refers to the folder where [gw6.tar.gz](http://www.openbioinformatics.org/penncnv/download/gw6.tar.gz) has been uncompressed into.
 This archive contains different programs and files necessary to process Affymetrix SNP array and has been uncompressed into `aCNViewer_DATA/bin/PennCNV/gw6/` (default value).
 * <a id="ascatGcFile">`ASCAT_GC_FILE`</a>: GC content file necessary for ASCAT GC correction when analyzing SNP array data.
 This parameter is optional as its value will be automatically deduced from the value of `AFFY_PLATFORM`.
 Please check [ASCAT website](https://www.crick.ac.uk/peter-van-loo/software/ASCAT) for available GC content files.
 It is also possible to [create custom GC file](https://github.com/Crick-CancerGenomics/ascat/tree/master/gcProcessing).
+* <a id="useCustomPloidies">`USE_CUSTOM_PLOIDIES`</a>: specify whether ploidies should be calculated using our custom algorithm (use a window of 10% of chromosomal length and set the ploidy to the most frequent CNV value for each sample) or use ploidies calculated by ASCAT/Sequenza.
+The default value is `1`.

 #### Illumina